How To Dress So That Everyone Knows Your Chinese Zodiac Animal

 The lucky colors for someone born in the Year of the Ox are red, blue, and purple.
 Layer these vibrant shades by making full use of accessories and outerwear.

 Rock an adorable bunny ears headband or a chic bunny ears t-shirt.
 In fact, why not both?

-Dragon motifs have the advantage of being independently cool and trendy, so go ahead and put ’em on everything.
+Dragon motifs are both cool and trendy, so go ahead and put ’em on everything.
 Think you have too many?
-Think again.
-Dragons never doubt themselves.
+Think again (dragons never doubt themselves).
 You are a scaly, bright-eyed creature of legend.
-You SHOULD buy that hand-tooled Italian leather belt with the fist-sized dragon’s-head buckle, regardless of how heavy it feels on your torso.
+You SHOULD buy that hand-tooled Italian belt with the fist-sized dragon’s-head buckle, regardless of how heavy it feels on your torso.

-An adorable knitted monkey hat signifies your Monkey status not only through its physical form, but also because the complete lack of fashion sense you’ll display in wearing it is a classic move for a fun-loving Monkey.
+An adorable knitted monkey hat clearly signifies your Monkey status (not only through its physical form, but also because the complete lack of fashion sense it displays is a classic move for a fun-loving Monkey).

-Adopt a couple dogs (we recommend starting with three to five) from your nearest shelter and take them on walks wherever you go.
-This should make it clear to people that you were born in the Year of the Dog.
-However, you still sense confusion, just keep heading back to the shelter and adopting more dogs.
+Adopt a few dogs (we recommend starting with three to five) and take them on walks wherever you go.
+This should make your sign abundantly clear.
+However, if you still sense confusion, just keep heading back to the shelter and adopting and walking more dogs.
 Eventually, people will get the idea.